dasch-swiss/dsp-api/docs/src/paradox/05-internals/design/api-v2/json-ld.md

 @@snip [KnoraResponseV2.scala]($src$/org/knora/webapi/messages/v2/responder/KnoraResponseV2.scala) { #KnoraResponseV2 }

-The implementation of this method constructs a `JsonLDDocument` object, in which all object keys are full IRIs (no prefixes are used), but in which the JSON-LD context also specifies the prefixes that will be used when the document is returned to the client.
+The implementation of this method constructs a `JsonLDDocument`, in which all object keys are full IRIs (no prefixes are used), but in which the JSON-LD context also specifies the prefixes that will be used when the document is returned to the client.
 The function `JsonLDUtil.makeContext`